-The survival analyses reporting Kaplan Meier curves will utilise death as an outcome to evaluate 1 year survival probabilities for new users of antipsychotic drugs.
+The survival analyses reporting Kaplan-Meier curves will utilise death as an outcome to evaluate 1 year survival probabilities for new users of antipsychotic drugs.
 Patients will be censored if they are lost to follow up, lack data availability, or the study period has ended.
-The operational definition of the outcomes is presented in the Error!
-Reference source not found..
+The operational definition of the outcomes is presented in the Table 8.

-Table 7.
+Table 8.
 Operational definitions of outcome.